axiom-crypto/axiom-v2-periphery/README.md

 ## Axiom V2 Periphery

-This repo contains client smart contracts, interfaces, and testing utilities for applications integrating Axiom V2.
+This repo contains client smart contracts and interfaces for applications integrating Axiom V2.
 To learn more about how to integrate Axiom into your application, see the [developer docs](https://docs.axiom.xyz).
 For the complete Axiom V2 smart contract code, see the smart contract repo [here](https://github.com/axiom-crypto/axiom-v2-contracts).

 ## Installation